Experiences and gifts from Ireland

 Everybody needs A Massive Book Full of Feckin’ Irish Slang That’s Great Craic for Any Shower of Savages.
 With this, you will know exactly what everyone is saying when you hit the pub.
 The craic will be mighty and you will be able to insult the Irish in terms they will understand, and you will be able to translate what is being said about yourself.

-Here’s a few smaller items that you just can’t do without when you leave Ireland.
-How about some Taytos crisps, a variety pack including the world famous cheese and onion.
+Here are a few smaller items that you just can’t do without when you leave Ireland.
+How about some Taytos crisps, a variety pack including the world-famous cheese and onion.

 Ireland’s favourite tea has always been Barry’s and it can be ordered from Amazon right here.

 Remember when you stopped in that beautiful Avoca store for a tour of the ancient mill and the weaving rooms.
-Like me you didn’t buy that soft as down throw. and you left the shop glancing back thinking should I buy it shouldn’t I buy it and you bloody well didn’t.
+Like me, you didn’t buy that soft as a down throw. and you left the shop glancing back thinking should I buy it shouldn’t I buy it and you bloody well didn’t.
+This is partly the reason I wrote this Irish gift guide, I wanted things that reminded me of Ireland and I do all this all the time I say no because I get cheap and then regret it later.

 This Stunning Ireland Photography Book by one of Ireland’s favourite photographers.
 Ireland a Luminous Beauty